The Wrong Planet Syndrome – Part 1

 Let's be... not classified!

-In the autistic community itself, the opinion is rather different.
-Many people deny the idea of classification at all.
-They say: every autistic person is equally, 100% autistic.
-People do struggle in different ways but that doesn't make them less or more autistic than another autistic person.
+In the autistic community itself, the opinion is quite different.
+Many people reject the idea of classification al all.
+They say that every autistic person is equally, 100% autistic.
+People struggle in different ways, but that doesn’t make them more or less autistic than someone else.

 People with greater or lesser support needs do exist.
-But the main problem with the existing classification is that it does not consider the objectively existing need itself, but only how this need is visible from the outside.
-For example, if a person is working, but is constantly suffering and struggling in a way that is not visible to anyone, then officially they are fine, they are high-functioning.
+However, the main problem with the current classification is that it focuses not on the actual need for support but on how visible that need is from the outside.
+For example, if someone is working but constantly suffering and struggling in ways that no one can see, they are still officially considered high-functioning, even though their struggles are very real.

 The autistic identity is an entire universe.
 That identity is too complex, too unique, too infinite to be put on a single line.